software-mansion-labs/expo-live-updates/README.md

           "progressIndeterminate":"false", // optional: whether progress is indeterminate "backgroundColor":"red", // optional, works only on SDK < Baklava
           "shortCriticalText":"text" // optional: shouldn't be longer than 7 characters
-          "deepLinkUrl":"text" // optional: default it will just open the app }
+          "deepLinkUrl":"/Test" // optional: default it will just open the app }
    }
 }